-If the Browsed by an individual option is set, the show will be displayed in a window.
+If the option Browsed by an individual (windows) has been selected in the slide show options, the show will be displayed in a window.
 Its menu bar offers only one item, Navigation, which provides a small navigation menu as follows:

 The menu lets you jump quickly between the different slides.
 Alternatively, the key strokes mentioned above can be used for navigating the slides.
-Tools like pen and highlighter are not available in this mode.
+The context menu containing tools like pen and highlighter is not available in this mode.